ThandolwethuMangesana/THAMAN25493_FTO2506_GroupA_Thandolwethu-Mangesana_JSL02/README.md

 # Kanban Task Management: Task Input and Status Validation System

-## Project Description
+## 📌Project Description

 This project is a web-based Kanban task management tool designed to help users organise and track their work visually.

 The interface is built with clean, semantic HTML and styled with CSS to resemble a professional Kanban board.
 The JavaScript logic handles user prompts, validates inputs, and outputs results to the console.
-## Overview

-This project involves implementing a JavaScript-based task entry system where users can input two tasks with complete details, ensuring data consistency and validation.
-The system will guide users through entering valid task titles, descriptions, and statuses, enforcing correct formatting while maintaining code clarity and maintainability.
+---

-## Key Objectives
+## ✨ Features

-### Logic & User Interaction

-- Ensure the JavaScript file is correctly linked to the HTML document.
-- Prompt the user to enter details (title, description, status) for two separate tasks and store them in variables.
+- **Interactive Task Input** - On page load, the application automatically prompts the user to enter a title, description, and status for two tasks.
+- **Status Validation** - Only three statuses are accepted: todo, doing, or done.
+If the user enters anything else, an alert appears and they must try again.
-- Convert all status inputs to lowercase automatically for consistency.
+- **Case-Insensitive Handling** - Status entries like "Todo", "DONE", or "Doing" are all accepted and converted to lowercase for consistency.
-- Validate the status input to allow only "todo", "doing", or "done" and repeatedly prompt the user until a valid status is entered.
-- Display the title and status of completed tasks (status: "done") in the console.
+- **Console Output** If there are completed tasks (status: "done"), their title and status are displayed in the console.
-- If no tasks are marked as "done", show a motivational message in the console: "No tasks completed, let's get to work!".
+- **Clean, Maintainable Code** - HTML, CSS, and JavaScript are separated into dedicated files, following best practices for readability and maintainability.

+### Technologies

+- **HTML5** – Semantic structure and layout.
+- **CSS3** – Styling, colours, and responsive design.
+- **JavaScript (ES6)** – Dynamic functionality, prompts, validation, and console output.

 ## Code Quality & Maintainability